 Passive exercise simply means that you use your non-affected side to assist your affected side.

-For example, if you’re trying to regain movement in a paralyzed arm, you would use your ‘good’ arm to move your paralyzed arm.
+For example, if you’re trying to regain movement in a paralyzed arm, you would use your non-affected arm to move your paralyzed arm.

-Although you aren’t technically doing the movement yourself, your brain still receives the stimulation and begins the rewiring process.
+Although you aren’t technically doing the movement yourself, your brain still receives stimulation and sparks the rewiring process.

-With enough passive exercise, you can begin to regain small movements in your paralyzed muscles just like Mr. Wilson!
+With enough passive exercise, you can begin to regain small movements in your paralyzed muscles just like Ron!

 Hard Work Leads to Recovery